Compare GitHub Copilot and Google Antigravity side by side. Both are tools in the Coding Agents category.

 | Category | Coding Agents | Coding Agents |

-| Pricing | Freemium | — |
+| Pricing | Freemium tiers with usage-based AI Credits (June 2026) | — |

-| Best For | Professional developers who want AI-powered code completion integrated into their IDE | — |
+| Best For | Solo developers through Fortune 500 enterprises who want the most integrated, broadly-supported AI coding assistant | — |

 | Website | github.com | developers.googleblog.com |